-Until the twentieth century, the use of cryptography was relatively minor and methods used were often rudimentary.
+Until the twentieth century, the use of cryptography was relatively minor and the methods used were often rudimentary.

 It was only during the Second World War, with the advent of advanced communication technologies such as radio, that it became indispensable to develop encryption mechanisms preventing the interception of signals by the enemy.
 In fact, it became necessary to start encrypting radio transmissions (Enigma)!
 Cryptography had a major impact on this global conflict.

 Since then, but especially with the advent of the DES algorithm and the advent of asymmetric cryptography, the use of cryptography has exploded.
-The needs of military applications have mingled with the needs of civilian applications and encryption techniques have become an engine of progress. (banking applications, telecommunications, IT, online banking, etc.)
+The needs of military applications have mingled with the needs of civilian applications, and encryption techniques have become an engine of progress (banking applications, telecommunications, IT, online banking, etc.).

 This is the science of the mathematical principles and methods applied for purposes such as data confidentiality or integrity.
-It therefore tends to develop techniques for the storage of sensitive information and its transmission via insecure networks (such as the Internet) so that the data can only be read or altered by authorised individuals.
+It tends to develop techniques for the storage of sensitive information and its transmission via insecure networks (such as the Internet) so that data can only be read or altered by authorised individuals.

 Cryptology is the science that covers both cryptography and cryptanalysis.

-“Plain text” refers to data that is readable and understandable without specific intervention.
+‘Plain text’ refers to data that is readable and understandable without specific intervention.
 Encryption is the method of hiding plain text by masking its content.
 This involves turning a normal text into unintelligible gibberish called encrypted text.
 This operation ensures that only the people for whom the information is intended will be able to access it.
 The reverse process – converting encrypted text back to the original text – is called decryption.

 The key is the value used in a cryptographic algorithm to encrypt a text.
-This is often a very large number, whose size is measured in bits.
+This is often a very large number, which size is measured in bits.
 The larger the key, the greater the security of the solution.
 However, it is the combination of algorithms and keys that guarantees the security of the solution.
 Keys must be stored securely so that only the owner can access and use them.

 A cryptosystem is an overall cryptographic solution.
-Such a system therefore includes the encryption algorithm plus all the keys used and the protocols necessary for its operation.
+Such a system includes the encryption algorithm plus all the keys used and the protocols necessary for its operation.

 Private key encryption systems, also known as symmetric encryption systems, have been used for centuries.